 Have you been on LinkedIn recently?
 You may have noticed that there’s been a bit of change on the platform.
-New developments in the past six months or so have resulted in the site looking very different from its 2003 self.
+New developments have resulted in the site looking very different from its former self.

-The goal of the new LinkedIn desktop layout is to create a simpler LinkedIn experience that is faster and more intuitive (and brings it firmly into the 21st century).
-The redesign brings together the mobile and desktop versions, towards one consistent look and feel.
-The simplified design and streamlined navigation provides a consistent user experience across mobile and desktop/laptop.
+The goal of the new LinkedIn desktop layout is to create cleaner and more modern look with a focus on community.
+The guiding principles of this new update are warmth, intuitive, simple, and inclusive.
+They want to create a humanized, simplified design and streamlined navigation that provides a consistent user experience across mobile and desktop/laptop.

 What has changed?